Requesting a W1, W2, or W3 designation for your course

 There are three steps to getting your course approved as a writing-intensive course with a W designation in the catalogue.

-In your memo or supporting materials, please make sure the following is included:
+In your memo and supporting materials, please make sure the following is included:

-- Concrete writing- and research-related learning goals for the course (i.e., more specific than “significant writing and research is required” or “students will write frequently”)
+- Concrete writing- and research-related learning goals on the syllabus (i.e., more specific than “significant research is required” or “students will write frequently”)

-- List of the major writing assignments, indicating how much they’ll contribute to the overall course grade
+- Definition of the major writing assignments and how much they’ll contribute to course grade

 - Explanation of how writing assignments will (or could) be ordered as steps to a larger project or staged to build on each other across the semester (“scaffolding”)